Last Updated on March 20, 2025

 Below the deltoid tuberosity, the humerus gradually widens, doubling its width as it approaches the elbow.

-The lower end of the humerus forms the condyle which is expanded from side to side and shows lateral supracondylar ridge and the medial supracondylar ridge is a similar ridge on the medial side.
+The lower end of the humerus forms the condyle which is expanded from side to side and shows a lateral supracondylar ridge on lateral side and the medial supracondylar ridge is a similar ridge on the medial side.

-- The trochlea is a pulley shaped surface.
+The trochlea is a pulley-shaped surface.
 It articulates with the trochlear notch of the ulna to form the elbow joint.
-The medial edge of the trochlea projects down 6 mm more than the lateral edge.
-This leads to a carrying angle or the angle by which forearm projects from the humeral axis.
+The medial edge of the trochlea projects down 6 mm more than the lateral edge leading to the carrying angle or the angle that the forearm makes with the humerus.
+The trochlea covers the anterior, posterior and inferior surfaces of the medial condyle of the humerus.

 Nonarticular part

-The coronoid fossa is a depression just above the anterior aspect of the trochlea.
-It accommodates the coronoid process of the ulna when the elbow is flexed.
+- Coronoid fossa: It is an anterior depression just above the anterior aspect of the trochlea to accommodate the coronoid process of the ulna when the elbow is flexed.

-The radial fossa is a depression present just above the anterior aspect of the capitulum.
-It accommodates the head of the radius when the elbow is flexed.
+- Radial fossa: It is a depression present just above the anterior aspect of the capitellum and accommodates the head of the radius when the elbow is flexed.

 - Infraspinatus – Middle